 Whale Communication

-"Dolphin and whale communication is almost as complex as a language."
+It is almost as complex as a language.

 A Group of Humpback Whales Bubble Net Hunting and Feeding Together